2020PB/police-brutality/reports/Iowa.md

 Additional links from a reporter discuss the tactics used by police to intimidate and harass protestors.
 They also capture the aftermath of the pepper-spraying.

-tags: pepper-spray, spray, shove, shield, push, child, protestor
+tags: pepper-spray, spray, shove, shield, push, child, protester

 id: ia-desmoines-9